adityadhiman96/Hospitality-Revenue-Occupancy-Analytics-Dashboard/README.md

 ---

 ## The One-Line Takeaway
--> Revenue is not seeing and increasing trend because of **pricing strategy, cancellation policy, and service consistency**, all of the problems are operationally fixable without acquiring new customers.
+-> Revenue is not increasing because of **pricing strategy, cancellation policy, and service consistency**, not because of weak demand.
+All of the problems are operationally fixable without acquiring new customers.

 ---